danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 >- Service Account & Token controllers: Create default accounts and API access tokens for new namespaces.

 ###### cloud-controller-manager
 > A Kubernetes contorl plane component that embeds cloud-specific control logic.
-The cloud controller manager lets you link your cluster into your provider's API, and seperates out the componenets that interact with that cloud platform from components that only interact with your cluster.
+The cloud controller manager lets you link your cluster into your provider's API, and separates out the componenets that interact with that cloud platform from components that only interact with your cluster.
 >- Node controller: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding.
 >- Route controller: For setting up routes in the underlying cloud infrastructure.
 >- Service controller: For creating, updating and deleting cloud provider load balancers.